elizabethsiegle/-twilio_hackernews_slack_bot/README.md

 This stock bot uses the [Linklater](https://github.com/hlian/linklater) API to make a Slack bot that returns stock info based on a given public company.
-The information is accessed from this [Yahoo Finance API](https://github.com/cdepillabout/yahoo-finance-api).
-It does not recognize "Google" or "Twilio", only the stock name of "Goog" or "Twlo" (or "twlo".)
+The information is accessed from this [HackerNews](https://github.com/dmjio/hackernews) and this [Haskell Twilio wrapper](https://github.com/markandrus/twilio-haskell).
 To run, clone the repo, *stack build*, *stack exec stockbot*, and then open up a Ngrok tunnel.
 You'll need a [Slack incoming webhook](https://api.slack.com/incoming-webhooks), too, which you will copy the URL of and paste into your Slack app.
 To run, clone the repo, *stack build*, *stack exec redditbot*, and then open up a Ngrok tunnel.
 You'll need a [Slack incoming webhook](https://api.slack.com/incoming-webhooks), too.

 Slack steps: